21 November 2024 | 02:34 pm GMT +7

 Growth drivers

 Optimism is high on the growth of the agriculture sector in the region.
-The ASEAN region is home to around 600 million people while its main food markets, East Asia and South Asia, have populations of 1.6 billion people and around 1 billion people, respectively.
+The ASEAN region is home to nearly 700 million people while its main food markets, East Asia and South Asia, have populations of 1.6 billion people and around 2 billion people,4 respectively.
 A large chunk of these populations form part of the growing middle class with increased buying capacity and changing preference from food staples to high-value food whether organic or processed.

 ASEAN can act as the supply base for its larger neighbors.
 The region’s proximity to world powers like China and Japan puts it in a very good position for supplying food and other perishable goods.
 As the region itself continues to rise together with Asia’s economic growth, intra-market trade of goods is also expected to rise.